Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/Solutions.md

 ## Question 2

 Within a directory you have five .fasta files (named sequence_1.fasta, sequence_2.fasta, sequence_3.fasta, sequence_4.fasta, sequence_5.fasta) that are taking up some space.
-You woud like to *gzip* only the odd numbered sequences.
+You woud like to compress only the odd numbered sequences using *gzip*.
 Design a *for* loop to accomplish this task.

 ```
 for i in {1..5..2}; do